lucasallison/ctqc/README.md

 ### Example Circuits

 The `circuits` directory includes example circuits in a custom file format.
-Moreover, the `KetGPT.tar.gz` tarball contains both the original and optimized versions of the circuits from the [KetGPT benchmark set](https://www.kaggle.com/datasets/boranapak/ketgpt-data), also in the custom format.
+Moreover, the `mqt_benchmarks.tar.gz` tarball contains both the original and optimized versions of the circuits from the [MQT benchmark set](https://www.cda.cit.tum.de/mqtbench/), also in the custom format.

 ## Simulation